jcwons/github-blogs/_posts/2025-04-25-Playing with Fire: Using Remote Sensing and Cellular Automata to predict Wildfires Part 1.md

     <figcaption>Burnt area of the bushfire in Tasmania from February 2025.
 Image from <a href="https://www.abc.net.au/news/2025-02-18/tasmania-remote-west-bushfires-95000-hectares-burnt/104945100" target="_blank">ABC News Australia</a>.</figcaption>
 </figure>

-There are several platforms that host satellite data, many of which offer APIs to download data programmatically.
+Several platforms host satellite data, many of which offer APIs to download data programmatically.
 I initially explored [NASA's Earthdata catalog](https://www.earthdata.nasa.gov/data/catalog), but ultimately settled on [Google Earth Engine](https://developers.google.com/earth-engine/datasets/catalog), as I specifically needed imagery from ESA’s Sentinel-2 satellite.

 Sentinel-2 is great for this type of analysis: it has a high revisit frequency over Australia and provides data in 12 spectral bands at a resolution of up to 10–50 meters, which is excellent for burn scar mapping.